ppfeufer/aa-timezones/README.md

 image).
 If you want to change those, you can create your own set of panels in your admin backend.

-**NOTE:** "Local Time" and "EVE Time" will always be displayed as the first two panels, no matter what.
+**NOTE:** "Local time" and "EVE time" will always be displayed as the first two panels, no matter what.

 ## Adjusting Time<a name="adjusting-time"></a>